architdate/PSARipper/README.md

 $ python PSA.py <OPTIONAL: url> <OPTIONAL: mode>
 ```
 - url: the PSA url that you want to rip.
 If unspecified, the script will ask you for a URL.
-- mode: can either be `latest` or `full`.
+- mode: can either be `latest`, `full`, `1080p`, `720p`.
 Latest will bypass shortners of just the latest episode (incase of a TV show).
 Full will bypass the shortners of every episode.
 This setting does not matter for movies.
-If nothing is specified, `full` mode will be used as default.
+If nothing is specified, the script will ask you for a mode.
+- The output will be stored as a `.log` file (can be viewed by any text editor) in the output folder

 ## Contributing: